 To freeze: Prepare sweet potato mixture and spread into casserole dish.
 Cool completely, wrap tightly and store in the freezer up to 3 months.
 When ready to bake, remove from the freezer and allow to thaw overnight in the refrigerator.
 Make streusel topping mixture and place on top of casserole and bake as directed.

 Recipe: Sweet Potato Casserole Recipe

 I am always sure to include something fresh, green and vibrant on my Thanksgiving menu and this salad is always a favorite!

 My husband’s grandmother, we called her Mimi, was legendary for her Pecan Pies.
-You’ll definitely want to include them on your holiday menu!
+They are the BEST!
+You’ll definitely want to include this pie on your holiday menu!

 Pumpkin Pie is an all-time favorite Thanksgiving pie for a reason!
-This classic recipe is delicious served with a dollop of cinnamon-spiced whipped cream or without!
+This classic recipe is delicious served plain or with a dollop of cinnamon-spiced whipped cream!

 For even more Thanksgiving Menu Ideas, you may want to check out my Thanksgiving Recipes section.

 Happy Thanksgiving Day Prep!

 From the Add a Pinch Cooking archives, originally published 2014.